 Customers pay for the gas it costs to have the cars moved from one place to the next.

-Shorter deliveries, which involves transporting cars within a city, are often paid on an hourly basis
+Shorter deliveries, which involve transporting cars within a city, are often paid on an hourly basis.

 If you love driving but prefer driving your own car, you can earn money by delivering groceries, running errands, and doing plenty of other tasks.